Listen, the Snow Is Falling: Cover versions

 Thea Gilmore covered "Listen, the Snow Is Falling" on her 2009 album Strange Communion.
 The Independent critic Andy Gill called this "the album's most magical moment," calling Gilmore's vocal a "hushed murmur over a shimmering synth-pad sparsely illuminated by the occasional chime."

+A cover version by the American musician and songwriter Harry Nilsson was released November 22, 2019 on the posthumous album Losst and Founnd.
+The album is a collection of recordings made by Nilsson in the final years of his life.